erfanasgari21/Computer_Architecture_Lab_ARM/README.md

 # Implementation of ARM968E-S Processor

 This repository contains the implementation of a student project for the Computer Architecture Lab course, supervised by Dr. Safari at the University of Tehran.
-The project consists of four main parts, each represented by a tag in the repository:
+The project consists of four main parts, each represented by a [release](https://github.com/erfanasgari21/Computer_Architecture_Lab_ARM/releases) in the repository:

 1. **Basics of ARM**: The initial implementation focusing on the foundational aspects of ARM architecture.
 2. **Forwarding**: Enhancements to the basic ARM model by incorporating data forwarding techniques to resolve data hazards.